clivetong/Talks/HowAWSSayYouWriteASaaS/README.md

 - No One-Size-Fits-All model
 - Protect the Multi-Tenant Principles
-- Build your Multi_tenant Foundation on Day one
+- Build your Multi-tenant Foundation on Day one
 - Avoid One-off customization
 - Measure your Multi-Tenant Architecture
 - Streamline the Developer Experience